psanford/wormhole-william/README.md

 ```

 See the [cli tool](https://github.com/psanford/wormhole-william/tree/master/cmd) and [examples](https://github.com/psanford/wormhole-william/tree/master/examples) directory for working examples of how to use the API to send and receive text, files and directories.
+There is also an unofficial graphical interface called [wormhole-gui](https://github.com/Jacalz/wormhole-gui).